Joe Hirsch Media Roll of Honor

 Walter “Red” Smith (2010)

-Red Smith (1905-1982), one of America’s preeminent sportswriters, was a Wisconsin native who worked for the Milwaukee Sentinel, the St. Louis Journal, and the Philadelphia Record before joining the New York Herald Tribune in 1945.
+Red Smith (1905 - 1982), one of America’s preeminent sportswriters, was a Wisconsin native who worked for the Milwaukee Sentinel, the St. Louis Journal, and the Philadelphia Record before joining the New York Herald Tribune in 1945.
 The Herald Tribune folded in 1966, after which Smith found a prestigious home for his syndicated column with the New York Times.
 In 1976, Smith solidified his place in journalism history by becoming only the second sportswriter to win the Pulitzer Prize for Commentary.
-Although the entire world of sports was his beat, Smith held an abiding affinity for Thoroughbred racing.
-The five collections of Smith’s finest columns are replete with racing stories, and horse racing returned the compliment, honoring Smith with an Eclipse Award for newspaper writing in 1973 and the Walter Haight Award for career excellence in 1977, not to mention the naming of a race at Belmont Park called the Red Smith Handicap that was still being run well into the 21st century.
+Although the entire world of sports was his beat, Smith held an abiding affinity for thoroughbred racing.
+The five collections of Smith’s finest columns are replete with racing stories, and horse racing returned the compliment, honoring Smith with an Eclipse Award for newspaper writing in 1973 and the Walter Haight Award for career excellence in 1977, not to mention the naming of a race at Belmont Park called the Red Smith Handicap.
 In his final column, filed for the Times shortly before his death, Smith tipped his love of racing once again by singling out Bill Shoemaker as one of the greatest athletes he’d ever met.

 Russ Harris (2011)